delphine-boke/setting-up-mac/autosave.md

-if using VS Code IDE, instead of constantly doing command+S constantly,
+if using VS Code IDE, instead of constantly doing command+S do:
-do:

 - go to settings
 - then Auto Save